-Child growth is an internationally accepted outcome reflecting child nutritional status.
-Child wasting refers to a child who is too thin for his or her height and is the result of recent rapid weight loss or the failure to gain weight.
-A child who is moderately or severely wasted has an increased risk of death, but treatment is possible.
-Child wasting is one of the World Health Assembly nutrition target indicators.
+Child growth is an internationally accepted outcome area reflecting child nutritional status.
+Child overweight refers to a child who is too heavy for his or her height.
+This form of malnutrition results from expending too few calories for the amount of food consumed and increases the risk of noncommunicable diseases later in life.
+Child overweight is one of the World Health Assembly nutrition target indicators.